Canyon Bicycles

-Canyon Bicycles GmbH (abbr.: Canyon) is a German distributor and partly manufacturer of road bikes, mountain bikes, hybrid bikes, triathlon bikes, and e-bikes based in Koblenz, Germany.
+Canyon Bicycles GmbH (abbr.: Canyon) is a German distributor and partly manufacturer of road bikes, gravel bikes, mountain bikes, hybrid bikes, triathlon bikes, and e-bikes based in Koblenz, Germany.

 History

-In 1985, Roman Arnold and his brother Franc Arnold (who is no longer involved with the company) founded 'Radsport Arnold' GmbH as a supplier of bike parts for cycling.
+In 1985, Roman Arnold and his brother Franc Arnold (who is no longer involved with the company) founded 'Radsport Arnold' GmbH as a retailer of bike parts for cycling.
 It was not until 1996 that the first bikes with the brand name Canyon appeared.
 Radsport Arnold adopted a direct sales strategy via the Internet.

 In 2001, the company took the step from being a supplier to becoming a cycle manufacturer and changed its name to Canyon Bicycles GmbH.
 With Lutz Scheffer (formerly Bergwerk and Votec), Canyon was able to secure the services of a frame designer.
 In the next few years, the firm based in Koblenz, Germany was able to hire Hans Christian Smolik, along with other bicycle construction experts.

 In 2006, Canyon unveiled its new corporate design, which also received several awards in 2007 (European Design Award for Corporate Design, red dot design awards for Corporate and web design, iF Product Design Award for Corporate Design).

 In 2018, Canyon launched its first e-bike called the Spectral:ON.

 In 2020, the brand launched the first in its line of Canyon Factory Racing (CFR) bikes (the Strive mountain bike), a limited run of high-end bikes designed for professional riders.
 The current CFR lineup consists of the Lux, Aeroad, Exceed, Sender, Endurace, and Ultimate.

 Production and assembling

 Canyon's bicycle frames and forks are designed by Canyon and produced in Asia.
-Quest Composite Technology, a Taiwanese company, is an important supplier that also produces frames for Trek.
+Quest Composite Technology is an important supplier that also produces frames for Trek.
 Canyon conducts assembly, quality inspections, and tests in Koblenz.